mdetools/mdetools19/challengeproblem.md

 ## Starting Guide
-The only prerequisite for using simulator is Java 1.8.
+The only prerequisite for using simulator is Java 1.7.0_80 or higher.
 Please make sure that Java is installed before start using the simulation.

 ### Download
 The simulation package is avaialble for three platforms (Mac, Windows, Linux).
 To download please use the following links: